ms007/io-extra/README.md

 **create(file)**

 Creates a file if it doesn't already exists.
-Promise returns the path of the created file.
+Promise returns the full path of the created file.

 Example: